How to Vote in Australian Elections from Overseas

 It’s not generally possible to vote at overseas Australian embassies in state and local government elections.
 But there are other possibilities.

 If you’ve registered as an overseas postal voter, you should also receive postal voting material in the mail whenever there is a state or council election.
-For voters from WA, SA, TAS or NT, this is the only way to vote in state & local government elections while overseas.
+For voters from WA, SA, TAS, NT or ACT, this is the only way to vote in state & local government elections while overseas.

 If you normally live in another state or territory, there are additional options as well:

-- NSW – You can vote online or over the phone in state elections using the iVote service, but only postal voting is available for local council elections
+• NSW – You can vote in person in another Australian state or territory capital city, but only postal voting is available for local council elections